bongnv/bongnv.com/posts/2021-05-08-create-codes-generator-with-protobuf.md

 ---
 title: Create a code generator with protoc
 date: 2021-05-08
+tags:
-tags: ["go", "golang", "protoc", "protobuf", "code-generator", "protocol-buffer"]
+  ["go", "golang", "protoc", "protobuf", "code-generator", "protocol-buffer"]
 excerpt: If your system happens to have a microservices architecture, you may find it repetitive to scaffold new services or to add new endpoints.
-In such scenarios, protobuf emerges to be an excellent choice for writing API contracts and generating code.
-However, you sometimes may want to add a custom code and it's actually quite simple with protoc though.
-In this post, we will walk through how to create a code generate with protoc.
+In such scenarios, Protocol Buffer emerges to be an excellent choice for writing API contracts and generating code.
+However, you sometimes may want to add a custom code but you're not sure how to to that.
+Actually, it's quite simple with `protoc` though.
+In this post, we will walk through how to create a code generator with protoc.
-published: false
+published: true
 ---

 If your system happens to have a microservices architecture, you may find it repetitive to scaffold new services or to add new endpoints.
 In such scenarios, [`Protocol Buffer`](https://developers.google.com/protocol-buffers/) emerges to be an excellent choice for writing API contracts and generating code.
-However, you sometimes may want to add a custom code and it's actually quite simple with `protoc` though.
-In this post, we will walk through how to create a code generate with protoc.
+However, you sometimes may want to add a custom code but you're not sure how to to that.
+Actually, it's quite simple with `protoc` though.
+In this post, we will walk through how to create a code generator with protoc.

 ## Getting started

 Before getting started, make sure you have [Go](https://golang.org/doc/install) environment ready.
 It's also important to be familiar with [Google protobuf](https://developers.google.com/protocol-buffers/).
-I highly recommend to run through the [Go tutorial](https://developers.google.com/protocol-buffers/docs/gotutorial) to generates Go code for any given protocol definition if you're new to the stuff.
+I highly recommend running through the [Go tutorial](https://developers.google.com/protocol-buffers/docs/gotutorial) to generate Go code for any given protocol definition if you're new to the stuff.

-While running through the tutorial, you may notice that we need install `protoc-gen-go` in order generate Go code.
+While running through the tutorial, you may notice that we need install `protoc-gen-go` in order to generate Go code.
 Yep, `protoc-gen-go` is a plugin of the `protoc` command written by Google and you can check out [its source code](https://github.com/golang/protobuf/blob/master/protoc-gen-go/main.go).
 In this guide, we will write a similar program called `protoc-gen-my-plugin` to generate custom code.
-The command to execute `protoc-gen-go` is like below:
+As the command to execute `protoc-gen-go` is like below:

 ```shell
 protoc --proto_path=. --go_out=. --go_opt=paths=source_relative foo.proto
 ```